Pyomo/mpi-sppy/doc/src/admm_ph.rst

 Using the config system
 +++++++++++++++++++++++

-In addition to the previously presented data, the driver also requires arguments to create the PH Model and solve it.
-These arguments are asked to the user via config.
+In addition to the previously presented data, the driver also requires arguments tocreate the PH Model and solve it.
+Some arguments may be passed to the user via config, but the cylinders need to be added.
 ..
 TBD add external link on precedent line